scroll-tech/frontends/src/assets/blog/proofGeneration.md

 & \iff \exists Q(x) \text{ s.t. } \phi(x) = Q(x) \cdot (x^n - 1) \end{aligned}
 $$

 So, if we want to prove that all constraints hold across every row, then it is equivalent to prove that there exists a polynomial $Q(x)$ which satisfies the above property.
-This polynomial is generally referred to as the “quotient polynomial."
+This polynomial is generally referred to as the "quotient polynomial."

 ### Computing and committing to the quotient polynomial